 - Additional features: If you are able to use 3 or more switches (the Tecla will accept up to 6), you can assign arbitrary functions to each switch, like changing the volume and pulling up the home screen.
-A “power user” of ours with 6 switches uses 4 for navigating each direction and, the 5th for selecting an item, and the 6th for calling Siri quickly.
+An electric wheelchair user of ours has 6 switches and uses 4 for navigating each direction, the 5th for selecting an item, and the 6th for calling Siri quickly.

-Once you have paired your Tecla Shield with iOS, you can find Switch Control under Settings> General> Accessibility> Switch Control, there you can assign each switch input of the Tecla Shield to specific Switch Control actions.
-Go to Switches, select External and then press a switch connected to the Tecla Shield to assign it a function.
-Repeat this process for all switches connected to the Tecla Shield that you would like to use.
+Once you have paired your tecla-e or Tecla Shield with iOS, you can find Switch Control under Settings> General> Accessibility> Switch Control.
+There you can assign each switch input of your Tecla device to specific Switch Control actions.
+Go to Switches, select External and then press a switch connected to your Tecla to assign it a function.
+Repeat this process for all switches connected to your Tecla that you would like to use.